|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 A 100R resistor with 5% tolerance may be anywhere between 95 and 105 ohms - in most circuits this is insignificant, but there will be occasions where very close tolerance is needed (e.g. 0.1% or better).
 This is fairly uncommon for audio, but there are a few instances where you may see such close tolerance components.
 They are not always needed, but you have to understand the circuit to know whether the difference is significant or not.

 5.4 Power Ratings

 Resistors are available with power ratings of 1/8th W (or less for surface mount devices), up to hundreds of watts.
 The most common are 1/4W (0.25W), 1/2W (0.5W), 1W, 5W and 10W.
 Very few projects require higher powers, and it is often much cheaper to use multiple 10W resistors than a single (say) 50W unit.
 They will also be very much easier to obtain.

 Like all components, it is preferable to keep temperatures as low as possible, so no resistor should be operated at its full power rating for any extended time.
 I recommend a maximum of 0.5 of the power rating wherever possible.
-Wirewound resistors can tolerate severe overloads for a short period, but I prefer to keep the absolute maximum to somewhat less than 250% - even for very brief periods, since they may become open circuit from the stress, rather than temperature (this does happen, and I have experienced it during tests and repairs).
+Wirewound resistors can tolerate severe overloads for a short period, but I prefer to keep the absolute maximum to somewhat less than 250% - even for very brief periods, since they may become open circuit from the stress (and/ or thermal shock) rather than temperature (this does happen, and I have experienced it during tests and repairs).
 In some cases, higher than expected power ratings might be specified to ensure that the resistor(s) will survive continuous high voltages.